Levels of analysis

 Interpersonal Processes

 The second research division is Interpersonal Processes.
 This research division focuses on psychological aspects of interactions between individuals.
-Falling within this division is research on social motivation in social dilemmas and negotiation, interpersonal attraction and personal relationships, communication, aggression, prosocial behaviour, and interpersonal aspects of the emotion process.
+Falling within this division is research on social motivation in social dilemmas and negotiation, interpersonal attraction and personal relationships, communication, aggression, prosocial behavior, and interpersonal aspects of the emotion process.

 Group and Organizational Processes